 WMWP also offers ELL leadership institutes and workshops related to multicultural education and narrowing achievement gaps.

-Co-Directors for Language, Culture, and Diversity: Wilma Ortiz and Momodou Sarr
+Co-Director for Language, Culture, and Diversity: Momodou Sarr